tgihf/cyber-reference-notes/windows/enumeration/bloodhound.md

 ## Collection

-Somehow, someway, execute a BloodHound collector (located in **/usr/share/Bloodhound/Collectors**) on a machine in the target domain.
+Somehow, someway, execute a BloodHound collector (located in **/opt/bloodhound/collectors**), either from the attacker's machine with domain user credentials or on a domain-joined machine.

 **Attacker Machine, Python collector**: